 Monthly Triathlon Training Advice

-How to take advantage of legal drafting to swim, bike and run faster at your next triathlon...
+How to use the drafting rules to swim, bike and run several minutes faster...

 I'm currently writing a book about Half Ironman triathlon.
 There's a whole section about different ways to knock several minutes off your race times, without you necessarily needing to train more or be fitter.
 The book will be launched in March 2018 and this blog is taken from the first draft.